Particl-Community/academy/in-depth/indepth_mp_explained.rst

 .. seealso::

- Particl Academy - :ref:`Particl Markeplace in easy words <What's Particl Marketplace>`
+ Particl Academy - :ref:`Particl Marketplace in easy words <Particl Marketplace on Point>`

 By installing and using :term:`Particl Marketplace`, you make a valuable decision towards creating a future of independence for you and your beloved ones.